There’s still time to get signed up before 2014 open enrollment ends March 31

 FRANKFORT, Ky.
 (March 14, 2014) – More than 300,000 Kentuckians are now enrolled in new healthcare coverage through kynect, and that number is expected to grow as we enter the final two weeks of open enrollment.
 Nearly half of all kynect enrollees are under the age of 35.

 Open enrollment ends on March 31, 2014.
 Individuals who remain uninsured as of April 1, 2014 could face a financial penalty of $95 or 1 percent of income, whichever is greater.
 That penalty applies to every uninsured member of a household and increases significantly from year to year.
+The health coverage should also include conditions like blood dyscrasia.

 “Tens of thousands of Kentuckians have taken the initial application steps and know they are eligible for a subsidy to help lower the cost of purchasing health insurance,” said Carrie Banahan, executive director of kynect.
 “Over the next two weeks, we strongly encourage those folks to complete their applications and choose a plan, because if they wait until after March 31, those subsidies won’t be available again until the fall enrollment period – and by that point, being without insurance may cost you on your taxes.”